Asking forgiveness from our animals assumes we did something wrong, doesn’t it? Boy, that’s a vulnerable spot to be in.

 Sometimes our animals rub us the wrong way

-Most animals we live with rub us the wrong way occasionally.
-We get frustrated, and angry with them.
 We feel embarrassed because their behaviors don’t meet human standards—dogs sniff butts on a regular basis, and even humans’ privates, for goodness’ sakes.
 They bark.
 And they bark until we yell at them to stop.
 Then they bark some more.
-Cats enjoy the thrill of clawing our favorite sofa, sometimes right in front of us!

 Our reactions are not always stellar

-Reactions might include yelling, name calling, swatting, hitting, grabbing, kicking, yanking, locking in small spaces for too long, refusing to feed them, or give them affection.
+Reactions might include yelling, name calling, swatting, hitting, grabbing, kicking, yanking, locking in small spaces for too long, refusing to feed them or give them affection.
 Some of us have done these things or thought about doing them.

-My son Pat tried the collar on himself.
-(If you know Pat, you’re not surprised at this!)
 He yelled loud to set it off.
 Then he swore because it REALLY hurt.
 I realized if I wouldn’t use it on my kids, I probably shouldn’t use it on Eddy.
 Didn’t feel right.

 Or there’s neglect of their physical or emotional needs